tymyrddin/purple/source/docs/foundations/change-management/why-change-fails.md

 # Security change stalls

 Security programmes stall for recognisable reasons.
-ChangeShop surfaces them quickly because the same patterns that derail change in organisations show up in the workshop room within an hour.
+[ChangeShop](what-it-is.md) surfaces them quickly because the same patterns that derail change in organisations show up in the workshop room within an hour.

 ## The assumption of rational compliance

 Many security efforts assume that problems are technical, solutions are deployable, and organisations are rational actors.
 Contact with reality is brisk.

 People do not comply with security policies because the policies are correct.
 They comply when the policies are easier than the alternatives, when the consequences of non-compliance are real, and when they trust the people asking them to change their behaviour.
-None of these conditions is created by a policy document.
+None of these conditions is created by a policy document; they are the emotional and political ground that [problem-solving in security](../problem-solving/in-security.md) treats as where the real work sits.

 ## Patterns of resistance